MakeSchool/MOB/README.md

 # ⭐️ MOB Track at [Make School](https://makeschool.com)

 Students pursuing the Mobile Concentration learn the theory and application of the full product development process for mobile applications.
 Beginning with Swift programming language and its core object-oriented programming principles, students then study Apple’s front-end frameworks for creating interactive applications, first creating single page and then multi-page apps.
-In upper division courses, students will learn to synchronize data in their applications, using the same advanced frameworks used in industry.
+In upper division courses, students will learn to synchronize data in their applications, using the same advanced frameworks found in industry.

+## Track Learning Outcomes

+- Designing and developing iOS apps.
+- Understanding the structure of mobile apps and identify when to use different UI components to build an app.
+- Describing and applying different software patterns for mobile iOS development.
+- Describing the reach, limitations and challenges involved when working in a mobile environment.
+- Application of problem solving skills to scenarios involving iOS app development.

 ## Mobile Courses